Trends in Motion Prediction Toward Deployable and Generalizable Autonomy: A Revisit and Perspectives: Generalizable Motion Prediction

 \subsubsection{Application in the Motion Domain}

 Data augmentation and synthesis techniques have also been studied in the motion domain~\citep{ding2023survey,zhong2021survey}.
-However, unlike image data that can be manipulated relatively easily, motion data usually needs to satisfy constraints such as the motion dynamics, the map layout, the interaction among agents, etc. In this section, we will review approaches for data augmentation and synthesis in motion prediction tasks.
+However, unlike image data that can be manipulated relatively easily, motion data usually needs to satisfy constraints such as the motion dynamics, the map layout, the interaction among agents, etc. In this section, we will review approaches for data augmentation and synthesis in motion prediction tasks, and discuss metrics used to evaluate the quality of generated data.
 We summarize the existing methods into different categories in Table~\ref{tab:data_synthesis}.

 \textbf{Data Augmentation} Multiple data augmentation techniques for motion prediction have been proposed to improve generalization and mitigate overfitting, with representative examples as that in SceneTransformer~\cite{ngiam2022scene}.
 We summarize commonly used augmentation strategies into three categories: